Our resident fruit expert answers a reader’s question on the apparent disappearance of a heritage berry variety which goes by many names.

 Q.When are winberries in season and why do we not hear alot about them anymore?

 A.The first part of your question is a lot easier to answer than the second – if you’re looking to harvest some wild winberries or wimberries as they are also known, then I’m afraid you’ve almost certainly missed your chance.
-In most years, they can be collected from July to September, though depending on the weather and whereabouts you are in the country that can stretch a bit in either direction.
+In most years, they can be collected from July to September.
+Depending on the weather and whereabouts you are in the country that can stretch a bit in either direction.

-Throw in the influence of other countries ‘folk’ names for winberries – especially Finland and Scandinavia where they have been historically used – and things get even more complicated, with the likes of ‘blåbær’ being normally translated as ‘blueberry’.
+Throw in the influence of other countries ‘folk’ names for Winberries – especially Finland and Scandinavia where they have been historically used – and things get even more complicated.
+For example, the likes of ‘blåbær’ being normally translated as ‘blueberry’.

-Along with the likes of cranberries, blueberries and lingonberries, winberries belong to the botanical genus Vaccinium, which is part of the Heath or Ericaceous family of plants (Ericaceae).
+Along with the likes of cranberries, blueberries and lingonberries, winberries / wimberries belong to the botanical genus Vaccinium.
+This is part of the Heath or Ericaceous family of plants (Ericaceae).

-The group contains around 450 species, most of which live in the cooler and more westerly parts of the northern hemisphere – though a few are found south of the equator.
+The group contains around 450 species, most of which live in the cooler and more westerly parts of the northern hemisphere.
+However, a few are found south of the equator.
 Just to complete the picture of horticultural confusion, many of these species can hybridise – and then goodness only knows what you’d call them!

 Until fairly recently, there were plenty of recipes for winberries, particularly amongst country-folk, but with the growth of supermarkets and imported ‘proper’ fruit, like many of the old staples, the blaeberry seems to have fallen out of favour – at least until now.

-In one of those ironic twists, as society has become more concerned about organic and environmental issues – things like food miles and how our food is produced has started to bring many of the old favourites back in fashion.
+Society has become more concerned about organic and environmental issues.
+Therefore things like food miles and how our food is produced has started to bring many of the old favourites back in fashion.
 So we may not have heard the last of this hedgerow favourite.

-While we may not all start cooking the rabbit, grouse, venison or pigeon for which winberries once formed the traditional accompaniment, these wild berries may yet become more popular once again and then you’ll hear more about them – whatever you call them yourself!
+We may not all start cooking the rabbit, grouse, venison or pigeon for which winberries once formed the traditional accompaniment.
+However these wild berries may yet become more popular once again and then you’ll hear more about them!